Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

  1. You need a supported version of macOS and Xcode;
  2. You need a copy of the Tunnelblick source code;
  3. You need to have installed the GNU autotools;
- 4. You need to have set up Xcode to build Tunnelblick; and
+ 4. You need to have set up Xcode to build Tunnelblick;
- 5. You need to select the type of build you want to create.
+ 5. You need to select the type of build you want to create;
+ 6. On Apple Silicon Macs, you need to install Rosetta.

-This document has a section about each of these requirements.
+This document has a section about each of these steps.

 Interspersed with these are sections on **Using a Virtual Machine**, **Beginning to Use Xcode to Build Tunnelblick**, and **Building OpenVPN